 | Survicate | Event-triggered CX metric tracking | No-code trigger setup + Segment/HubSpot integration | $99/mo |

-| Sprig | AI insights + session data in one platform | Survey responses linked directly to session replay clips | $175/mo |
+| Sprig | AI insights + session data combined | Survey responses linked to session replay clips | $175/mo |

 | Qualaroo | Contextual in-product nudge surveys | IBM Watson sentiment analysis on open-text responses | Contact |